How to keep dogs cool in the summer

-Keeping your dog healthy and happy throughout the warmer summer months is all about careful preparation and forward planning.
+Keeping your dog cool in hot weather is all about careful preparation and forward planning.
+This will keep your dog healthy and happy, and will reduce the risk of your dog suffering from heatstroke.
 To help you stay on top of things, we've put together our top 10 summer dog care tips, so you can enjoy the sun in safety with your best friend.

-There are many ways you can help your dog stay cool when the temperature rises.
+There are many ways you can help your dog stay cool in hot weather, these tips also help to cool down a dog if they are too hot

 - Encourage them to stay in shaded areas and away from direct sunlight